 An optionally available external cut-off device separates the filled and clipped packs from each other outside the clipping table so that no product residue remains there and hardens.

-Adhesives / Hot Melt products
+Packaging of adhesives / Hot Melt products

 Hot-melts are solvent-free products that are more or less solid at room temperature and are applied in hot condition to the intended adhesive surface.